SAFETAG/SAFETAG/content/activities/wpa_password_cracking.md

   or thousands of words (in English and/or other relevant languages).

-  See the Password Strength exercise for details on password dictionary buidling and usage.
+  See the [Password Strength Activity](https://guide.safetag.org/activities/password_strength) for details on password dictionary building and usage.